 2. If a post doesn’t go viral, it is a waste of time and money.

 Wrong.
-Social media is also about nurturing customer relationships and building loyalty.
-One study found that 74 percent of customers providing feedback on social media expect a response within 30 to 60 minutes.
-Your customers need to know the conversation is not one-sided.
+Finally, social media is also about nurturing customer relationships and building brand loyalty.
+Actually, One study found that 74 percent of customers providing feedback expect a response within 30 to 60 minutes.
+Therefore, your customers need to know the conversation is not one-sided.

 What haven’t we covered yet that is important to you?
 If you would like to talk more about the common myths about social media marketing, or need more information, please contact us.